 Bake in a preheated oven at 360F or 180C, you could spread some extra oil or a little almond milk on top for a nice color, I did not.
-There can also be add-ins if you want to play around, think of jam, chopped nuts or chocolate to make it more festive.
-Bake until golden, about 20 to 25 minutes.
-Cool a bit and enjoy freshly baked!
+There can also be add-ins if you want to play around, think of jam, choppe Not only for this vegan Easter brunch!

 - 1/2 cup oatmeal flour,

 - 1 cup gluten free flour mix, this is my blend or store bought

 - apricot puree made of 10 dried apricots, soaked and then blended with 1/2 cup of water to form a puree